kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicybinding.md

 # VaultPolicyBinding CRD

-On deployment of VaultPolicyBinding, vault operator will create an auth role according to CRD (CustomResourceDefinition) specification.
+On deployment of VaultPolicyBinding, KubeVault operator will create an auth role according to CRD (CustomResourceDefinition) specification.
 If the user deletes the VaultPolicyBinding CRD, then respective role will also be deleted from Vault.

 Currently supported auth methods for VaultPolicyBinding: